Nish Bruce: Later life

 In February 1994 Bruce had a nervous breakdown whilst living in Chamonix, France, where he without warning attempted to murder his girlfriend with a pair of scissors, stabbing her several times before being dragged off her by another man present.
-He was confined shortly afterwards by the local authorities to a French psychiatric hospital.
+He was confined shortly afterwards by the local authorities to a psychiatric hospital.
 The completion of the 'Skydive from Space' project was abandoned in consequence, and he began receiving psychiatric medical treatment.

 Bruce came to public prominence in 1998 when his memoir entitled Freefall was published by Little, Brown Book Group, under the pseudonym 'Tom Read', ghost written by Michael Robotham.
 The book detailed Bruce's military career, the 'Skydive From Space' project, the ascent of Mount Everest, and his subsequent descent into mental illness and psychological recovery.
 Freefall was described by Andy McNab, one of his comrades in the British Army, as "This is Bravo Two Zero meets One Flew Over the Cuckoo's Nest.
 Read's story had me on the edge of my seat – and it also made me cry".
-An updated paperback and kindle edition of Freefall was published on 5 August 2021.
+An updated paperback and kindle edition of Freefall was published on 5August 2021.

 Death

-Despite periods of psychological recovery, after eight years of recurring mental illness, and being intermittently sectioned in mental hospitals, Bruce killed himself on 8 January 2002 by deliberately jumping, without a parachute, out of a private Cessna 172 light aircraft in which he was a passenger during a flight over the South-East of England, plunging 5000 ft to his death.
+Despite periods of psychological recovery, after eight years of recurring mental illness, and being intermittently sectioned in mental hospitals, Bruce killed himself on 8 January 2002 by deliberately jumping, without a parachute, out of a private Cessna 172 light aircraft in which he was a passenger during a flight over the South-East of England, falling 5,000feet (5000 ft) to his death.
 His body was subsequently found on a football pitch at the village of Fyfield in Oxfordshire.
 He was 45 years old.
 His military career and the manner of his death resulted in extensive media coverage of the incident.
 There has been conjecture that Bruce's psychological breakdown was attributable to post-traumatic stress disorder incurred from his military career.

 A report in The Guardian in 2002 discussed "post-career anticlimax" and stated that "the problem of post-discharge mental collapse and suicide among former special soldiers is increasingly being recognised".
 Bruce's friend Mark Lucas was quoted as having made this comment:

 "We shouldn't be surprised by what happens when men experience what these men have experienced ...
 They are trained to survive in a landscape in which the dividing line between life and death is extremely thin."

 On 16 January 2002, Bruce was cremated at Banbury Crematorium in Oxfordshire; his ashes were subsequently scattered by his son and former colleagues during a memorial skydive in April 2002 over Northamptonshire from Hinton Skydiving Centre.
-In December 2021, a memorial plaque in memory of Bruce was added to the Goose Green Memorial Bench within Aldershot Military Cemetery, Surrey, England.
+In December 2021, a memorial plaque in memory of Bruce was added to the Goose Green Memorial Bench within Aldershot Military Cemetery, Surrey.